 So Do I Optimize for GRR or NRR?

 Which metrics to optimize will depend a lot on what stage of growth you are at or what is your immediate goal.
-If you’re looking for funding, probably focussing on getting your GRR to optimize level will help whereas if you’re on a high growth trajectory, your immediate focus should be on NRR retention.
+If you’re looking for funding, focussing on getting your GRR to optimize level will help.
+If you’re on a high growth trajectory, your immediate focus should be on NRR retention.
 For example- if you’re a high-growth company with a GRR of 85%, you might not like to use your incremental hours in chasing those RED customers, rather you would prefer to double down on your successful one and help them expand.

 Common Mistakes you make while calculating your Retention rates